 Conservatories / porches Visually inspected.
-Not applicable. тот арриодого.
+Not applicable.
 Communal areas Circulation areas visually inspected.
 Not applicable.
 Garages and permanent outbuildings Visually inspected.
-Ourages and permanent outsumanings Not applicable.
+Not applicable.
 Outside areas and boundaries Visually inspected.
-There is private garden grounds to the front and rear bound by a mixture of boundaries.
+There is a driveway to the front of the property benefiting from electric charging points.
+There are front, side and rear private grounds bound by a mixture of boundaries.
 Ceilings Visually inspected from floor level.
-Presumed plastered ceilings throughout.
-Internal walls Visually inspected from floor level.
+Presumed plastered ceilings throughout. letemed wells Viewally in an extend from floor level Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plaster finishing.
+Plaster finsihing.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The flooring throughout appears to be of a mix of solid masonry and timber construction.
-Internal internal and 1995 are Colored Built in somb and some last 12 to 1 to 12 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+The flooring throughout appears to be a mix of solid masonry and timber construction.
+There are fitted floor coverings through a number of the rooms.
+No sub floor areas were inspected.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal Joinery - Timber.
 Internal Doors - Timber panel type.
 Kitchen storage is provided by a range of fitted units incorporating worktop surface areas.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a stove within the property.
-Internal decorations Visually inspected. internal decorations Painted, papered and tile finishes noted.
-T airlieu, papereu anu tile finishes noteu.
-Cellars Visually inspected where there was a safe and purpose- built access.
-Not applicable.
+The property benefits from gas fires at ground floor level.
+Internal decorations Visually inspected.
+Painted, papered and tiled finishes noted.
+Cellars Visually inspected where there was a safe and purpose-built access.
+None noted at the time of inspection.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
+The electrical meter is located within the under stair pantry.
+It appears that the system was last checked and tested circa 2022 as evident via the date stamp on the system.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-There is a sink unit within the kitchen.
-Sanitary Arrangements:- Bathroom, shower room and en-suite are comprised of three piece suites.
-No access was gained to the cold water tank at the time of inspection.